 - The product wasn’t that strong.

 - It was too heavy for some beds.

 #5 Lumex 2940B Bariatric Trapeze

-The Lumex bariatric trapeze provides more independence for individuals as the trapeze help them safely change positions in the bed and transfer from the bed to other equipment with less supervision.
+The Lumex bariatric trapeze provides more independence for individuals as the trapeze helps them safely change positions in the bed and transfer from the bed to other equipment with less supervision.
 The trapeze also comes with rubber bumper guards to protect the walls.
 Just a quick reminder, a 14mm wrench is required for the assembly.

-- The trapeze bar comes with a floor stand, giving the users an option to make it a free standing trapeze bar.
+- The trapeze bar comes with a floor stand, giving the users an option to make it a free-standing trapeze bar.